 The Company has option agreement with Apumayo S.A.C., a subsidiary of Peruvian gold miner Aruntani S.A.C. ("Aruntani"), to acquire 100% of the Company's Grace Gold Project in southern Peru for US\$2,000,000 in staged cash payments and a net smelter return royalties of 0.75% on any production in excess of 200,000 troy ounces and 1% on any production in excess of 500,000 troy ounces.
 Aruntani further committed to minimum exploration expenditures on the property of US\$500,000 and the completion of a minimum of 3,000 metres of drilling.
 The timing of the payments to Lara and the work commitments are subject to securing community agreements and drilling permits from the Peruvian government.
-During the period work by Apumayo was focused on completing this preparatory work.
+During the period work by Apumayo was focused on completing this preparatory work for the issue of a drilling permit (DIA).